-Consider the advantages: Apps are mobile and easily integrated into your employee’s lives; they have high usability and are low in cost and easy to use; they increase engagement, enable social sharing, and come on a channel that already exists in your employee’s pockets; they have extremely high reach and enable push notifications; they support your employer brand, can be implemented in as little as four weeks, facilitate communication in different languages, empower collaborations, give your employees a chat platform that isn’t WhatsApp or Facebook, and open content creation to everyone.
+Employee communication apps have extremely high reach and enable push notifications; they support your employer brand, can be implemented in as little as four weeks, facilitate communication in different languages, empower collaborations, give your employees a chat platform that isn't WhatsApp or Facebook, and open content creation to everyone.

 1. Convince the C-Level